 You may start by seeing your family doctor.
 However, you may need to see a psychiatrist or psychologist if you have severe anxiety or if you also have another mental health condition, such as depression.
-A psychiatrist is a medical doctor who specializes in diagnosing and treating mental health conditions.
-A psychologist and certain other mental health providers can diagnose mental health conditions and provide counseling (psychotherapy).

 What you can do

 To prepare for your appointment, make a list of:

 - Your symptoms, including when they occur, what seems to make them better or worse, and how much they affect your day-to-day activities, such as work, school or relationships

 - What's causing you stress, including major life changes or stressful events you've dealt with recently and any traumatic experiences you've had in the past

 - Health problems you have, both physical conditions and mental health issues

 - All medications you're taking, including any vitamins or other supplements, and the dosages